upstage-org/upstage/docs/user_manual.rst

 2 - Found your media
 3 - Clic on edit
 4 - On the modal clic on the red Clear button
-This media is not more available for your stage.
+This media is no longer available for your stage.
 (screenshot)

 Performing (as an artist player)
 *******************************************************
 A performance involves several types of media uploads: avatars, props, and backgrounds.
 You chose these when you set the stage, and during a live performance they interact with each other in view of the audience.
 The players each control an avatar that may interact with other avatars, props, and the audience in front of a background.
-If the stage's creator chose music or sound effects, those media will play.
+If the stage's creator chose music or sound effects, those media files will play.

 .. _avatars:

 Avatars
 -------------------------------------------------------
 introduction : what is avatar for UpStage.
 Difference between holding an avatar or not.
-You can't hold an avatar holding by another player.
+You can't hold an avatar held by another player.

 .. _avatars-selecting: